In Red

 Remember when she threw up for hours after getting her wisdom teeth pulled?

-True or false: Members of the Corvid family can mimic human speech!
+True or false: Members of the Corvid family can mimic human speech?

 Annabeth was annoyed.
 Annoyed at the crow.
 Annoyed at Bean.
 Annoyed at Nylah fucking Brooks.